MicrosoftDocs/memdocs/memdocs/autopilot/user-driven.md

 > [!NOTE]
 > The VPN requirements are not specific to Windows Autopilot.
 For example, if you have already implemented a VPN configuration to enable remote password resets, where a user needs to log on to Windows with a new password when not on the organization's network, that same configuration can be used with Windows Autopilot.
 Once the user has signed in to cache their credentials, subsequent log-on attempts do not need connectivity since the cached credentials can be used.

 In cases where certificate authentication is required by the VPN software, the needed machine certificate should also be deployed via Intune.
-This can be done using the Intune certificate enrollment capabilities, targeting the certificate profiles to the device.
+This deployment can be done using the Intune certificate enrollment capabilities, targeting the certificate profiles to the device.

 Note that user certificates are not supported because these certificates cannot be deployed until the user logs in.
-Also, third-party UWP VPN plug-ins delivered from the Windows Store are also not supported because these are not installed until after the user signs in.
+Also, non-Microsoft UWP VPN plug-ins delivered from the Windows Store are also not supported because these plug-ins are not installed until after the user signs in.

 ### Validation